 Matt is also involved in the Canadian Bar Association, having served as the Chair of the National Construction Law Section of the CBA from 2012-2014.
 Matt was inducted as a Fellow of the Canadian College of Construction Lawyers in 2012.

-Matt has also been recognized by L’Expert as a leading practitioner in Construction and Environmental Law and is repeatedly recommended in the Canadian Legal Lexpert® Directory.
+Matt has also been recognized by Lexpert as a leading practitioner in Construction and Environmental Law and is repeatedly recommended in the Canadian Legal Lexpert® Directory.
 He was also recognized by Best Lawyers™ as the 2018 Construction Law “Lawyer of the Year” in Saint John.
 Matt is also listed as Provincial Litigation Star under Aboriginal, Commercial, Construction, Environmental and Insurance Law in Benchmark Canada and has been featured in the Lexpert Special Edition – Canada’s Leading Litigation Lawyers.